optimized4u/material-twitch-tv/readme.md

 # Twitch User Streams

-A project created as part of my FreeCodeCamp course.
+A project originally created as part of my FreeCodeCamp course.

+I just spent the day re-jiggering it to work with Material Kit from Creative Tim, very pleased with the results.

 The app holds an array of users and checks with the Twitch API to find their broadcasting status.